 Jen Weaver, AIA RID LEED AP

 Jen Weaver is an architect and developer passionate about the market realization of high-performance buildings.
 She actively participates in Urban Land Institute, particularly the FutureBuild Committee and the Los Angeles Leadership Council, is a member of United States Green Building Council, and is an active member of the American Institute of Architects, with regular writing contributions to Texas Architect magazine.
-To increase the market realization of high-performance buildings, Jen is also a commercial advisor to Incentifind, a sustainability incentive, rebate and funding database.
+To increase the market realization of high-performance buildings, Jen also acts as Commercial Advisor to Incentifind, a sustainability incentive, rebate and funding database.
 Findings are optimized through AI and provide a range of savings potentials in a single deliverable.

 Jen graduated from the University of Southern California Price School of Public Policy with a Master of Real Estate Development where her research describes the potentials of greenhouse gas capture and Clean Air Infrastructure Real Estate futures.